 5 years before retirement, I was involved in infant hearing project, that testing newborns for hearing so they could be treated right away instead of having to wait.
 The doctor in charge wanted the Pioneers to do its paperwork.
 I co-chaired this project with the doctor for 11 years

 Another volunteer program also took place at the hospital: a children’s visitation program, for children who were going in to the hospital, to learn what happens when they are in the hospital.
 We had school buses of kids coming in, and we would set up a room to be like a regular hospital room.
 The volunteers and the children would act out roles of nurse and patient.

 I have always loved children and being a part of their lives.

 What I enjoy for myself these days?...Now that I am in my 90’s I am still active in the church I became member of, long ago, when Kathy’s parent’s first arrived.

 Thursday nights is crafts night, where 10 individuals meet at my home to converse and make crafts.
-Friday night is fun night; 8 individuals come for a meal—2 persons per week prepares the meal for us all—and we enjoy each other’s company playing board games, card games or dominos.
+Friday night is fun night; 8 individuals come for a meal—2 persons per week prepare the meal for us all—and we enjoy each other’s company, playing board games, card games or dominos.

 I have always loved cooking throughout my years, and I used to sew a lot.
 I like to read, and I enjoy children immensely.
 After beginning work with the phone company, I rented a house, which I was later able to purchase.
 The house was two floors made up of two separate, yet identical apartments.
-When I rented, I would not take a tenant unless they had children.
+When I rented, I would only accept the tenant who had children.